 5. Your Self-Care Is Minimal

-Self-care is often the first thing to go when a person feels stressed and can cause them to neglect all of the needs that their body and mind may have.
+Self-care is often the first thing to do when a person feels stressed and can cause them to neglect all of the needs that their body and mind may have.
 Prioritizing physical and mental health is important and acknowledging the signs the body gives of stress is an important component of learning to love yourself.
 Addressing your physical and emotional needs can help you love and accept yourself, thus improving your ability to develop and sustain a positive and solid identity.

 6. Your Thoughts Are Filled With Negative Self-Talk